 Explore the city on a Red Line Walking Tour

 Thanks to several passionate residents of Yekaterinburg, the Red Line Walking Tour is a self-guided route that takes you past 35 of the city’s top attractions.
-At your own pace, get acquainted with Yekaterinburg along a 6.5 km (4 mile) loop that highlights some of the best views, historical sites and quirky touches the city has to offer.
-After starting at the Square of 1905, stroll along the Rabochaya Molodyozh embankment and make your way past the State Opera and Ballet Theatre to discover two unique public sculptures, the Keyboard Monument and the Beatles Band Monument.
+At your own pace, get acquainted with Yekaterinburg along a 5.5 kilometre (3.4 mile) loop that highlights some of the best views, historical sites and quirky touches the city has to offer.
+After starting at the Square of 1905, stroll along the Rabochaya Molodezh embankment and make your way past the State Opera and Ballet Theatre to discover two unique public sculptures, the Keyboard Monument and the Beatles Band Monument.
 The map is available here.

 Another play on words is Vertikal, an up-market restaurant also housed in the Vysotsky tower.
 Just below the viewing platform on the 51st floor, it offers live music, Russian, European and Asian cuisine for both lunch and dinner and is open for just coffees and drinks as well.
 It is one of the best spots in town to enjoy a luxurious sun-downer or cocktail and savour the view in style.
 Festooned with chandeliers and an interior scheme that exudes luxury, dressing up and booking ahead for dinner is advised.

-Close to the city centre is Victory Park, a forest-filled oasis from the goings-on of the city.
+Close to the city centre is Victory Park, a forest-filled oasis that transports you away from the goings-on of the city.
 Scattered throughout the park are little gazebos which can be hired for barbecues, picnics and to generally while away an afternoon at your leisure, in semi-privacy.
 There is also a licensed café that serves classic Russian meals, while you can horse-ride, hire bikes and walk through the trees in the Rope Park.
-There is even paint ball facilities and trampolines for the children.
+There are even paintball facilities and trampolines for the children.

 Acquaint yourself with the Russian Federation’s first President